-This post looks at the role and techniques of Hitler’s powers of speech in his rise to power in the 1920s and 1930s.
+This post looks at the role and techniques of Hitler speech and its effectiveness in his rise to power in the 1920s and 1930s.
 It also discusses the purpose of Nazi rallies.

 Before the Nazis Party’s rapid ascent on the world stage in 1930s, Hitler’s party was largely unknown.
 It won just 3% of votes in Germany’s 1924 elections.